bdeckard92/dupUT/02-Lesson-Plans/01-HTML-Git-CSS/README.md

 Every lesson contains a Career Connection section that links the academic content with Career Services and students' future career.

 Remind students that they should reach out to their Career Director and meet with them often throughout the boot camp to help prepare their professional materials.
-Students can also [sign up for workshops](https://careerservicesonlineevents.splashthat.com/).
+Students can also [sign up for Career Services workshops](https://careerservicesonlineevents.splashthat.com/).

 If you want to learn more about Career Services, visit the [Career Services resources page](https://mycareerspot.org/).